 How a Neural Network Is Structured

 You've seen the diagram a hundred times: circles connected by lines, arranged in columns, labeled "input," "hidden," "output."
 But a diagram of dots and arrows doesn't tell you what's actually sitting inside each dot, or what happens to a number as it travels along one of those lines.
-This guide is entirely about that structure — what a neural network is actually built from, piece by piece, and how a single prediction moves through it start to finish.
-It deliberately stops short of training — how those connections get tuned in the first place is its own guide, and trying to learn both at once is how this topic usually turns into mush.
+This guide is entirely about that structure - what a neural network is built from, piece by piece, and how a single prediction moves through it start to finish.
+It deliberately stops short of training - how those connections get tuned is its own guide, and learning both at once is how this topic turns into mush.
 Here, we're just opening the case and looking at the parts.

 The phases